-- a) Record the contact information of all attendees. - b) Review the list of suggested topics and meeting attendees and choose the suitable topics and attendees for the Contract. - c) Ensure that all items for discussion, review of submissions, coordination with the respective attendees is completed prior to the meetings. - d) Follow up on any noted concerns from any party, and issue communication to the Contractor as necessary. - e) Review, prior to every meeting, the Contractor's critical path schedule and progress of work on site and communicate concerns with the Contractor during the meeting.
+- a) Record the contact information of all attendees. - b) Review the list of suggested topics and meeting attendees and choose the suitable topics and attendees for the Contract. - c) Ensure that all items for discussion, review of submissions, coordination with the respective attendees is completed prior to the meetings. - d) Follow up on any noted concerns from any party, and issue communication to the Contractor as necessary. - e) Review, prior to every meeting, the Contractor's critical path scheduleCritical Path schedule, MTO Form PH-CC-911 Summary of Critical Path Schedule Revisions, and progress of work on site and communicate concerns with the Contractor during the meeting.